 Before we get into how to deal with binge drinking, let’s start with a definition.
-A binge drinker is someone who drinks excessively several times a month, or even every weekend?
-There’s real cause for concern.
+A binge drinker is someone who drinks excessively several times a month or even every weekend, and there’s real cause for concern.
 Alcohol abuse is something that affects millions of Americans each year.
 In fact, there are almost 100,000 alcohol-related deaths in the country annually.
-While a number of these deaths are attributable to long-term alcohol use, a large portion is also due to short-term excessive alcohol use, like binge drinking.
-This means that over 260 people per day die from alcohol-related causes in the United States alone.
+While many of these deaths are attributable to long-term alcohol use, a large portion is also due to short-term excessive alcohol use, like binge drinking.
+This means that over 260 people die daily from alcohol-related causes in the United States alone.
 Despite this, alcohol use still remains the most used drug in the country.

 Binge drinking is one of the main causes of alcohol-related death, it is important to learn and understand what this actually is and how it can influence a person’s decision-making.
 Let’s take a closer at binge drinking.

 To put it simply, binge drinking occurs when an individual drinks a high volume of alcohol in a short amount of time.
 More specifically, it is a pattern of drinking that brings a person’s BAC levels to 0.08% or above.
 For men, this normally means drinking about 5 drinks in a two-hour period whereas for women it means 4 drinks in the same amount of time.

 It is important to understand that most people that binge drink are not alcoholics, in fact, one in six U.S. adults binge drink about four times a month.
 While binge drinking can be a very dangerous, even life-threatening problem those who binge drink do not always have an alcohol abuse problem.

 What are the risks of drinking excessively?